 "My landlord kept $3,500 of my deposit with bogus deductions.
 Sergei's letter cited CC §1950.5 and demanded treble damages.
 I got my full deposit back plus an additional $1,500 in penalties."

-The $575 flat fee covers a single attorney-drafted demand letter on firm letterhead, legal research, USPS certified mail (signature requested) plus email delivery, and two rounds of follow-up Q&A. A court-ready draft lawsuit attached as leverage is the $1,200 package.
+The $575 flat fee covers a single attorney-drafted demand letter on firm letterhead, legal research, USPS certified mail (signature requested) plus email delivery, up to two client revision rounds before sending, and review of the first response with a short next-step recommendation.
+The $1,200 Litigation-Leverage Demand Package adds a court-ready draft complaint or arbitration demand attached as settlement leverage.
+Continued negotiation after a substantive response is the separate $1,500 Pre-Litigation Negotiation Phase.
 Multi-letter or multi-target matters are quoted separately.
 No hidden fees.

 Most disputes settle after receiving an attorney-drafted demand letter with a lawsuit attached.
 The combination of legal research, statutory citations, and a credible filing threat makes the other side take it seriously.
 I cannot guarantee a specific outcome, but the response rate is high.